Vice Chair, Australasia

 Board reports combine financial and non-financial metrics, with the latter covering diverse risks across issues like cyber, sustainability, and, of course, people.

-It’s no wonder psychosocial workplace risks, such as sexual harassment, psychological safety, and mental wellbeing, previously the domain of HR, have become a focus for executive leaders and board committees.
+It’s no wonder diverse workforce challenges, including leadership pipeline, AI upskilling, and new regulatory requirements, have become a focus for executive leaders and board committees.

 The board is responsible for governance and strategy, but the leadership team is ultimately accountable for execution.
 Having a talent lens across strategic reporting and decision-making can help them avoid some potholes in their strategic roadmap.

-“Companies with HR expertise on the board can have more enlightened conversations about culture, for example,” says Goodfellow.
+“Companies with HR expertise on the board can have more enlightened conversations about culture,” says Goodfellow.
 “Implementing culture change takes more than putting values up on a board.
-A board member may be able to mentor a strategic HR leader to be a trusted advisor on these issues—to be the eyes and ears of what is actually happening in the workplace.”
+A board member may be able to mentor a strategic HR leader on these issues— and that leader will be the eyes and ears of what is actually happening in the workplace.”

 The CHRO is the one C-Suite role more likely to be held by a woman.
 Bringing a former CHRO onto the board could fast-track progress towards gender balance—as well as a greater diversity of skills and backgrounds.

-Our recent survey of board members found overwhelming agreement on the benefits of diversity and inclusion for the board.
-With more diverse perspectives at a board level, there are also opportunities to extend strategic value.
+Our survey of board members found overwhelming agreement on the benefits of diversity and inclusion for the board.

 A more diverse board may mean drawing on a broader pool of talent—beyond former CEOs and CFOs.
 It’s important to take a data-based view of the gaps in your current mix.
 Goodfellow says this is where Korn Ferry’s holistic focus on human capital, across every aspect of the organization, can add value.